qsqus/HuffmanCoding/README.md

 # Huffman Coding

-This repository contains my implementation of Huffman coding in python, which is used for lossless data compression.
+This repository contains my implementation of Huffman coding in Python, which is used for lossless data compression.

 ## Key Files